LSSTDESC/SN-PWV/_sources/overview/data_provenance.rst.txt

 **Data Source:** Data is published by DESC and hosted on `Zenodo <https://zenodo.org/>`_.

 **Description:**
-    SN light-curves were simulated using a variety of cadences and supernova models.
+    SN light-curves were simulated by the DESC PLAsTICC team using a variety of cadences and supernova models.
+    The parameters used in these simulations (E.g., on sky position, salt2 parameters, observation time) are used as inputs for this project.

-    Developers can reference the assumed data model `here <plasticc_model.html>`_.
+.. note:: Developers can reference the assumed PLAsTICC data model `here <plasticc_model.html>`_.

 Stellar Spectra
 ---------------